security-cheatsheet/metasploit-cheat-sheet/README.md

 The Metasploit Project is a computer security project that provides information on vulnerabilities, helping in the development of penetration tests and IDS signatures.

+Metasploit is a popular tool used by pentest experts.
+I have prepared a document for you to learn.

 #### Metasploit :